-Required courses include a core course in ecology and in philosophy, an environmental ethics seminar, and a capstone independent research project.
-Through elective courses, students explore other facets of environmental ethics such as environmental justice, aesthetics, perceptions of nature, animal rights, ecofeminism, environmental economics, sustainable design, and environmental policy.
+Required courses include a core course in ecology and philosophy, an environmental ethics seminar, and a capstone independent research project.
+Through elective courses, students explore other facets of environmental ethics, such as environmental justice, aesthetics, perceptions of nature, animal rights, ecofeminism, environmental economics, sustainable design, and environmental policy.

 The Environmental Ethics Certificate will complement any area of study.
 Alumni of the EECP have gone on to successful careers in business, landscape architecture, academia, environmental advocacy, planning, and more.

 The Environmental Ethics Certificate Program is the first certificate of its type in the United States, established in 1983.
 The EECP is an interdisciplinary program that prepares students to synthesize ideas from a wide variety of perspectives to solve complex environmental problems.
 The program emphasizes environmental leadership through consideration, analysis, and evaluation of various ethical schools of thought and how they inform and impact theoretical and real-world problems.
 The core competencies identified below provide EECP students with the knowledge, skills, and values necessary to address environmental issues in a range of disciplines.